a-ostrovsky/micro_nn/README.md

 This is an experimental library for solving neural networks.
 It is designed to be fully `constexpr` and hence to be runnable at compile time.
 The only purpose is to learn how neural networks are solved and what can be potentially `constexpr` in C++23.
 Probably it has no practical use.

-This project is heavily work in progress and not finished yet.

 Should work at least with
 - *MSVC 19.40*
 - *GCC 13.2*